omernaeem/RFUAV/readme.md

                          oneside=False,
                          Middle_Frequency=2400e6
                          )
-You can use the following code to transform the raw frequency signal data into spectromgrams as a png image automatically.
+You can use the following code to transform the raw frequency signal data into spectromgrams as a .png image automatically.

     data_path = 'Your datapack path'
     save_path = 'Your save path'